-It needs an entrepreneurship spirit, a way of making a living in rough times, it means to package your knowledge in palatable knowledge chunks, kerning capabilities, and much more.
+It needs an entrepreneurship spirit, a way of making a living in rough times, it means to package your knowledge in palatable knowledge chunks, learning dissemination capabilities, instructional design skills, and much more.
 It also needs solid marketing skills to wrap up, monitor and achieve your set goals.

 The objective is, of course, to sell (it is business, after all), but it is not just that!
-More than that, edupreneurship is to develop a friend (clients?) base of friends, readers, interest parties, agencies, organizations and people that you will commit to serve for a long time!
+More than that, edupreneurship is to develop a friend (clients?) base of friends, readers, interested parties, agencies, organizations, and people that you will commit to serve for a long time!

 But it is much more things along the way; edupreneurship is related to business, processes, administration, technical skills, analysis & metrics, marketing, rapport building, community development and networking, communication and writing, e-Learning, training, education, ideas generation, content marketing, portfolio and brand building, income development, etc.

-Question: How you you sell your lnowledge, skills and expertise?
+Question: How do you sell your knowledge, skills, and expertise?
 How would you do it better?
 You can leave your comments or your questions, by clicking here.